learningequality/kolibri/docs/user/manage_content.rst

 #.
 Wait for the content to be downloaded and appear under the **My Channels** heading.

 .. image:: img/import_internet.png
-  :alt: enter content id to import channel from internet
+  :alt: enter content id to import channel from Internet

 .. image:: img/import_CC.png
   :alt: wait for import channel to finish